top of page

 • Keeping good relationships with the people you rely on

-• Being visible in your sector without shouting about it
+• Being visible in your sector

 • Telling the same story wherever people find you